wdawson/okta.github.io/_source/_posts/2017-04-26-bootiful-development-with-spring-boot-and-angular.md

 Make sure both apps are started (with `mvn spring-boot:run` in the server directory, and `ng serve` in the client directory) and navigate to <http://localhost:4200>.
 You should see an error in your console that you means you have to configure cross-origin resource sharing (CORS) on the server.

 <pre style="color: red">
-XMLHttpRequest cannot load http://localhost:8080/good-beers.
-No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Failed to load http://localhost:8080/good-beers: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:4200' is therefore not allowed access.
 </pre>

 To fix this issue, you’ll need to configure Spring Boot to allow cross-domain access from `http://localhost:4200`.